prisma/prisma-examples/typescript/graphql/README.md

 yarn generate
 ```

-This invoked [`graphqlgen`](https://github.com/prisma/graphqlgen) and updates `./src/generated/graphqlgen.ts` to incorporate the schema changes in your TS type definitions.
+This invokes [`graphqlgen`](https://github.com/prisma/graphqlgen) and updates `./src/generated/graphqlgen.ts` to incorporate the schema changes in your TS type definitions.
 It also generates scaffolded resolvers in `./src/generated/tmp/resolvers` that you might need to copy and paste into `./src/resolvers`.

 ## Next steps